 2. Abnormal Screen Habits

 Like with cell phones, it’s easy to become compulsive or addicted to our computers.
-As a result, that could lead you to miss out on real-life social interactions, which could leave you feeling less fulfilled with your online interactions.
+As a result, that could lead you to miss out on real-life social interactions, leaving you feeling less fulfilled with your online interactions.
 Again, this is pivotal information for those with careers in public relations, marketing, and communications.

 By allowing time for boredom, you can create more opportunities for yourself to be creative.
 Allow your boredom to let loose while working virtually.
 If not, you may find yourself stuck in virtual reality rather than the present.